 The Speaker´s Corner, a part of Hyde Park, is famous for people giving free speeches and demonstrating there.
 If you are lucky, you might experience some of those speeches yourself.
 Start early (around 9 am) from the Kensington Palace entry and stroll the area, relax, or meditate before heading, via Wellington Arch, to one of the best places to see in London.

-Extra Tip: If you are into museums you could visit the Victoria & Albert Museum, close to the palace.
-Museums in London are not only great for rainy days but for anyone interested in history or arts as London has some pretty good museums.
+- Extra Tip: If you are into museums you could visit the Victoria & Albert Museum, close to the palace.
+Museums in London are not only great for rainy days, but for anyone interested in history or arts.

 Stop 2: Buckingham Palace